annahedstroem/MERA-steering/README.md

 ## How to reproduce experimental results

 In the following, we describe how to reproduce the results in the paper.
-It requires access to wandb (and that you pass your API [key](https://docs.wandb.ai/support/find_api_key/) and that datasets are downloaded and saved to root `.hf_cache` folder[here](#how-to-download-datasets)).
+It requires access to wandb (and that you pass your API [key](https://docs.wandb.ai/support/find_api_key/) and that datasets are downloaded and saved to root `.hf_cache` folder [here](#how-to-download-datasets)).

 Create a  `runs/` folder at root and go to `src/` folder.